What is an intervention order?

-Intervention orders offer protection to affected family members who have made claims of family violence, by limiting the movements of a ‘respondent’ (the person alleged to have committed family violence) and preventing the respondent from being legally entitled to go to or ‘be’ within a certain distance (often 200 metres) of the affected family member’s home or workplace or place of study, etc.
+Family violence Intervention orders offer protection to affected family members who have made claims of family violence by limiting the movements of a ‘respondent’ (the person alleged to have committed family violence) and preventing the respondent from being legally entitled to go to or ‘be’ within a certain distance (often 200 metres) of the affected family member’s home or workplace or place of study, etc.

 IVOs will always have a condition that a respondent may not commit family violence.

 How do you get an Intervention Order, Victoria?